-Texts

-Required: Ronald F. Lunsford and Bill Bridges, The Longwood Guide to Writing, 3rd edition.
+Texts Required: Ronald F. Lunsford and Bill Bridges, The Longwood Guide to Writing, 2nd Custom Edition.

 Recommended: a good collegiate dictionary (e.g., one of the Webster's series or The American Heritage Dictionary of the English Language), a handbook of grammar, mechanics, and usage (e.g., the Harbrace)